gchurch/BristolStockExchange/README.md

 ## Dark Pool Simulator

 For my final year project, I created a dark pool simulator that is based on the London Stock Exchange's Turquoise Plato trading service.
-This includes an implementation of the Block Discovery service which is used for facilitating the trade of larger block orders.
-I also created a simple trading algorithm which is based on the Giveaway trading algorithm and which operates in the simulator.
+This includes an implementation of the Block Discovery service which is used for facilitating the trading of larger block orders.
+I also created a simple trading algorithm based on the Giveaway trading algorithm that can operate in the simulator.

 The simulator is written in Python 2.7.
 The `dark_pool` folder contains the implementation.